P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-2/README.md

 ## Wiring

-Here is an overveiw of how the Arduino/Redboard is wired using the motor driver provided in the parts list below.
+Here is an overview of how the Arduino/Redboard is wired using the motor driver provided in the parts list below.
 This wiring set up is identical to [Rover 1](../P3-Rover-1).

 ![](../Rover_Images/redboard_rover_basic.png)